I Res-Q U, Inc

 Have a first aid kit and make sure the child knows where it is.

 Teach the child how to use the cell phone.
 Is it locked?
 Do they know the code?
 Do they know how to hit “send.”
+Do they know how to access the phone if it is locked in an emergency?
 If it is a portable home phone, show them how to make a call.
 Do not put 911 on speed dial.
 They may accidentally call when it is not necessary.

 I hope that this has helped.
 As a parent, it is so important to take time to help them learn.
 If you do your part, you may save their life and yours!